 Rokugawa-jin’ya was constructed in 1792 by Hori Naonori, lord of Shiiya Domain.
 Shiiya-han was originally based in Echigo Province, and Rokugawa was a sub-fief of it.
 Rokugawa-jin’ya was built in Rokugawa in response to a ruling from the Shogunate which, after four rounds of evaluations, ruled that the territory be reduced from 10,000 koku to 5,000 koku, and the former lord, Hori Akitomo, be retired.
 This was a result of years of instability that had wracked the domain after the authorities tried to auction off the dwindling supply of rice in its stores to the highest bidder, causing widespread peasant revolts from 1786.
 Despite the fresh break, the domain would remain beset with instability, and in 1851 its chief retainer, Saitō Yaoshirō, attempted to assassinate Lord Hori Yukitoshi.
 During the Boshin War the domain also saw fierce fighting.

-Rokugawa-jin’ya is a jin’ya site near Tsusumi Station.
+Rokugawa-jin’ya is a jin’ya site near Tsusumi Station in the Tsutsumi village of Obuse Municipality.
 On the way I visited the Obuse Folk Museum.
 Well, it seems they don’t get many visitors, and the old man manning it was very happy to see me.
 He gave me a photograph of Princess Dianna during a visit to Doha.
 The People’s Princess was holding a bouquet.
-I decided to use it as a book-marker.
+I decided to use it as a book-marker (that day I had with me ‘War on the West’ by Douglas Murray).
 The architecture of the museum most interested me, and the displays were mostly the usual old junk found in small local museums, which means a whole tonne of farming equipment!
 There was a rack of yoriki (police) weaponry, such as sodegarami, a polearm designed to ensnare the sleeves of a kimono.
 The old man said not to share any pictures on SNS, so I won’t put them online, and you will just have to imagine the strange combination of creepy and cute that the taxidermic tanuki made to stand bipedal like its mythological counterpart produced.
 Onto the jin’ya site then...

 |English Name||Rokugawa Jin'ya|